ShahsTestingZone/100-Days-of-Kotlin/log.md

 ### Day 7: November 23rd, 2021 (Tuesday)

 **Today's Progress**:
 Today I completed section 3.1 and 3.2.
-The first section was on creating a fragment and the second sectin was using an example app and creating a navigation graph for fragments using the navigation library and the Navigation Editor.
+The first section was on creating a fragment and the second section was using an example app and creating a navigation graph for fragments using the navigation library and the Navigation Editor.
 I added a navigation using the options menu, then implemented an Up button so that the user can navigate back to the title screen from anywhere in the app.
 Finally I added a navigation drawer menu.